aimun-naharr/aimun-naharr/README.md

 </div>

 - 🔭 I’m working at Quadrion Technologies as a Frontend Developer.
-- 🌱 I’m exploring Ml and AI
+- 🌱 I’m exploring backend technologies
 - 👯 I’m looking to collaborate on open source projects.

 <!--